-If you missed 1 active (hormonal) pill or if you started a pack 1 day late
+If you miss 1 active (hormonal) pill or if you started a pack 1 day late:

 - Take active (hormonal) pill as soon as possible and then continue taking pills daily.

-If you missed 2 or more active (hormonal) pills or if you started a pack 2 or more days late
+If you miss 2 or more active (hormonal) pills or if you started a pack 2 or more days late:

 - Take 2 active (hormonal) pills as soon as possible and then continue taking pills daily.
 You should take 2 pills on the same day.
 You may take one at the moment of remembering, and the other at the regular time or both at the same time.